MaleNurse/TodoistPython/README.md

 `python task_list.py --a APIKEY [--o OUTPUT]`

-If no filename or path not specified in OUTPUT, creates "task_list.txt" in current directory with overdue and next 2 days of tasks; e.g.:
+If no filename or path specified in OUTPUT, creates "task_list.txt" in current directory with overdue and next 2 days of tasks; e.g.:

 ```
 OVERDUE: